 Proper technique and preparation are also important when waxing.
 If your skin is dry or if you pull off a wax strip incorrectly, it’s possible to break the hairs instead of pulling them out and this may contribute to ingrown hairs.
-Also make sure to always pull against the direction of hair growth, close to the skin, and maintain the same angle all the way through until the strip is completely off.
+When waxing:

 Ingrown hair removal

 Most ingrown hairs won’t cause any complications and it’s usually best to let them resolve on their own.
 However, if an ingrown hair does get infected, it’s important to see your doctor to get it treated.